Timendus/chip-8/octo/README.md

 # Octo code

-This directory contains some CHIP-8 code that I wrote for in the [Octo](https://johnearnest.github.io/Octo/) CHIP-8 dialect.
+This directory contains some CHIP-8 code that I wrote in the [Octo](https://johnearnest.github.io/Octo/) CHIP-8 dialect.
 Octo is a web based IDE and interpreter in one, just like my own pet project in this repository, but a lot more advanced.